Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 It’s not great in that you need a firm resolve to edit after you’re done with NaNoWriMo.

 When you fast-draft, it’s normal to face massive re-writes during the revision process.
 You’ll end up scrapping and replacing thousands of your words will be scrapped and replaced with new and better ones.
 That’s okay.

 For a lot of writers, the extra-awful first draft (because all first drafts are already awful) is worth it.
 The excitement of seeing the multitude of pages you’ve written can be the motivation you need to know that you can do it.

 But your fast-draft is just that: a fast-draft, and nothing more.

 I say all this because every year agents and editors receive unsolicited NaNo manuscripts come December.
 As in, people fast-draft and then submit their unedited “book,” thinking that’s all that’s needed to get published.

 Don’t do that.

 Truth #2: It’s hard, but not that hard

 Some of you may want to slap me when I say I really didn’t think that writing 1,667 words a day was all that hard.

 Also, I don’t work overtime and am not in school and don’t have kids.
 Some of you do.
 And I do know that under 20% of entrants actually write over 50,000 words every NaNo, so it’s clearly not the easiest feat for everyone.

 But it’s not as completely impossible as you would think either.

 For me, writing the average 1,667 words typically took an hour on a good day with no interruptions.
-Sometimes it’d be more like two hours.
+Sometimes it’d be closer to two hours.
 And sometimes I’d write a little here and a little there throughout the day to get the word count without having one solid block of writing time.

 But the truth is, if you’re truly fast-drafting and aren’t scrutinizing every word or second-guessing yourself, it doesn’t have to be a giant time commitment.

 Yes, some things do have to give during NaNo.
 I will never be one to get up an hour earlier to write (sleep is too precious for me).
 But I can sacrifice Downton Abbey for the month.
 And browsing through Instagram.
 And falling down rabbit holes of reading random articles.